rocas3096/Express.js-Note-Taker/README.md

 ## Contributions
 Starter Code by Xandromus [https://github.com/coding-boot-camp/miniature-eureka]

-To contribute to this project, follow the installation instructions, create a feature branch with your name, and input your changes into the commit you want to make.
-Push the commit to your feature branch once all changes have been made, and I will review the changes for deployment to the main branch.
+Contributions to this project are welcome.
+To contribute, please follow these steps:
+1. Follow the installation instructions to set up the project locally.
+2. Create a feature branch with your name as the branch name.
+3. Make your desired changes in the feature branch.
+4. Commit your changes and push the branch to the remote repository.
+5. Submit a pull request, and your changes will be reviewed for merging into the main branch.

 ## Tests
 No tests have been deployed for this project at this time.

 ## Questions
-If you have any questions, don't hesitate to reach out:
+If you have any questions, feel free to reach out:

 GitHub Profile: [Oscar Zavala](https://github.com/rocas3096)

-GitHub username: rocas3096
+GitHub Username: rocas3096

 Email: ozavala3096@gmail.com